Maurice Clavel: From 1955 to 1965

-From 1955, Clavel started his career as a journalist writing in Combat.
+In 1955, Clavel started his career as a journalist writing in Combat.
 Protesting, among other things, against the invasion of Hungary by Soviet tanks in 1956, and the use of torture in Algeria, he got involved with left-wing Gaullists in the Democratic Union of Labour in 1959.

-Meanwhile, he went back to teaching as philosophy professor in Camille Sée and Buffon high school in Paris, from 1960 to 1963.
+Meanwhile, he went back to teaching as a philosophy professor in Camille Sée and Buffon High School in Paris, from 1960 to 1963.
 With Emmanuel Berl, he presented a daily radio programme Qui êtes-vous ?
 (Who are you?).
 But after the refusal by managers of the radio station to grant Jean Daniel a right of reply about Algeria, he resigned.
 The following year, after publishing Le Temps de Chartres (The Times of Chartres), he ceased his regular contribution to Combat.
-However he kept supporting General De Gaulle's position on Algeria, who entrusted him to engage in a dialogue with Messali Hadj.
+However, he kept supporting General De Gaulle's position on Algeria, who entrusted him to engage in a dialogue with Messali Hadj.

 But the year 1965 marked a fracture in his political and philosophical evolution.
 First, he regained faith in the Catholic religion, a conversion triggered by his reading of a book by Paul Cochois about Pierre de Bérulle, the founder of the Oratorians congregation.
 Later, the Ben Barka affair in October of the same year led him to distance himself from De Gaulle.
-In an op-ed published in Le Monde on 15 June 1966 he sanctioned his breaking with the General while announcing to the press his availability to follow the Ben Barka trial as a judicial commentator.
+In an op-ed published in Le Monde on 15 June 1966, he sanctioned his breaking with the General while announcing to the press his availability to follow the Ben Barka trial as a judicial commentator.
 Thus he was contacted by Hector de Galard to follow the affair for Le Nouvel Observateur, starting in September 1966.

 After 1965

-Clavel started his contribution to Le Nouvel Observateur with virulent articles against the power, denouncing among others "the sharks and the gudgeons" (October 19, 1966).
-The following year he contributed to the newspaper's TV column while keeping writing in Combat, and publishing novels such as La Pourpre de Judée (The Crimson of Judea) or Les Délices du genre humain (The Delights of Mankind, 1967).
+Clavel started his contribution to Le Nouvel Observateur with virulent articles against the power, denouncing among others "the sharks and the gudgeons" (19 October 1966).
+The following year he contributed to the newspaper's TV column while he continued writing in Combat, and publishing novels such as La Pourpre de Judée (The Crimson of Judea) or Les Délices du genre humain (The Delights of Mankind, 1967).

 May 1968 radicalised his political involvement.
 Perceiving the events of May as a "uprise of life" from a youth weary of consumption society, he found the revolutionary unrest similar to a party and even wished to lead the demonstrators on 13 May to assault the Élysée Palace.
-Within Le Nouvel Observateur, he supported the managers in the name of the need for a responsible management, the loneliness of columnists, and individual responsibility.
-But outside he went to serve the most radical elements of the contestation leading him to leave his tenure as philosophy professor in Buffon highschool.
+Within Le Nouvel Observateur, he supported the managers in the name of the need for responsible management, the loneliness of columnists, and individual responsibility.
+But outside he went to serve the most radical elements of the contestation leading him to leave his tenure as a philosophy professor at Buffon High School.
 He won the Prix Médicis for Le Tiers des étioles in 1972.

 Clavel died on 23 April 1979 in Asquins, Yonne.